Appeal a secondary school decision

 Preparing your evidence

-When you appeal, you'll need to provide evidence on why you want your child to get the place.
+When you appeal, you will need to provide evidence supporting your reasons why you want a place for your child at the particular school.

-Parents need to provide exceptional medical, social or educational reasons for their preferred school, supported by evidence.
+You will need to provide exceptional medical, social or educational reasons for your preferred school, with evidence, where possible.

 Strong academic evidence should also be provided for unqualified grammar school appeals.